Also known as: Publicity officer, Community manager

 At school or college:

-You might want to take one of these Level 3 vocational qualifications:
+Or you might want to take the following Level 3 vocational qualifications:

 Get an apprenticeship:

 An apprenticeship is a job with training, so it’s a great opportunity to earn as you learn.
-It might be possible to get an apprenticeship in a junior marketing role.
+See if you can find an apprenticeship in marketing or as a digital community manager.
+Even if it’s not in animation, you could transfer your skills into animation at a later point.
 Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to learn how to find one in your region, or approach companies directly.
-Go to ScreenSkills information on games apprenticeships for the main apprenticeship schemes in games.
+Go to ScreenSkills information on animation apprenticeships for the main apprenticeship schemes in animation.

 Start your own channel: